 6.3.1 Applicability to language

 Java supports a variety of sizes for integers such as byte, short, int, and long, but Java only supports signed integer types.
 This simplifies the understanding and use of integer types.
 Java also supports a variety of bitwise operators that facilitate bit manipulations, such as left and right shifts and bitwise & and |.
 Some of these bit manipulations can cause unexpected results.
 For instance, Java differentiates between a signed right shift and an unsigned right shift.
 The signed right shift is performed using the operator “>>” whereas the unsigned right shift is performed using the operator “>>>”.
 Although Java has simplified its language by only having signed integers, it has relegated the issue of whether the sign bit is shifted right to the choice of operator.
-It is very easy to confuse the two operators “>>” and “>>>” and do a signed right shift instead of an unsigned right shift or vice versa.
+It is easy to confuse the two operators “>>” and “>>>” and do a signed right shift instead of an unsigned right shift or vice versa.
 For instance,

 int a, b, c, d;